 Woah.
 Creepy.
 But in a way that kept my kid’s attention, and it sparked some conversation about accusing people for random reasons.
 It’s not a museum per se, it’s got some dioramas with mannequins and lighting in the first section, and then a room with some recorded information and a few more mannequins.

-This one is WAY over priced…. so, if you don’t have the go pass I’d skip it, but with the Go Pass, it was a fun memory now. 🙂
+This one is WAY over priced…. so, if you don’t have the go pass I’d skip it, but with the Go City Boston, it was a fun memory now. 🙂

 Time commitment: 30-45 minutes